 SCREEN: The histogram being plotted.

 SCREEN: The subpopulations with lower value averages being indicated with a cursor.

+SCREEN: The subpopulations with higher value averages being indicated with a cursor.

-While the subpopulations with higher value averages represent the molecule species with Cy3 that were more sterically obstructed [1].
+While the subpopulations with higher value averages represent the molecule species with sCy3 that were more sterically obstructed [1] (see previous steps, step 3.8).
 For the slow between-burst dynamics assessment, plot the histogram of the burst separation times with a separation time axis in a logarithmic scale [2].

-SCREEN: The subpopulations with higher value averages being indicated with a cursor.

 SCREEN: The histogram being plotted.

 Select to save all the pairs of the consecutive bursts that are separated by less than a maximal separation time that defines the same-molecule subpopulation [1].